pingcap/blog/why-we-disable-linux-thp-feature-for-databases.md

 To verify whether the performance fluctuation is related to memory fragmentation:

 1. View the direct memory reclaim operations taken per second.
-Execute `sar -b` to observe `pgscand/s`.
+Execute `sar -B` to observe `pgscand/s`.
 If this number is greater than 0 for a consecutive period of time, take the following steps to troubleshoot the problem.
 2. Observe the memory fragmentation index.
 Execute `cat /sys/kernel/debug/extfrag/extfrag_index` to get the index**.** Focus on the fragmentation index of the block whose order is >= 3.
 If the number is close to 1,000, the fragmentation is severe; if it's close to 0, the memory is insufficient.
 3. View the memory fragmentation status.
 Execute `cat /proc/buddyinfo` and `cat /proc/pagetypeinfo` to show the status.
 (Refer to the [Linux manual page](https://man7.org/linux/man-pages/man5/proc.5.html) for details.)
 Focus on the number of pages whose order is >= 3.